pcmillerAcme/docs/source/Non-animated Codes.rst

 ACME service would then return a png file

 Note: An immediate resource GET request to an accurate order *might* initially result in a '202 Accepted' response, and not a '200 OK' return code because the service has not yet completed creating the file.
 For non-animated requests like this, it is not usually required to query and order's progress because the creation time is so short.
-However, it is still good practive to check and retry if a 202 response is initially returned.
+However, it is still good practice to check and retry if a 202 response is initially returned.